ziap/sudoku/readme.md

 Or about 0.0018 seconds per puzzle.

-You can run the program in the provided [dataset](data.tar.gz), which is a subset of the dataset provided in <https://github.com/t-dillon/tdoku>.
+You can run the program in the provided [dataset](data.tar.gz), which is a subset of the dataset provided at <https://github.com/t-dillon/tdoku>.

 ```sh
 tar xf data.tar.gz